| Florida Keys Tarpon Fishing |

 and it is not uncommon to see a school of Tarpon with numbers

-of 50 to 100 fish |
+of 50 to 100 fish

-| Prime Tarpon Time |
+Prime Tarpon Time

-| April, May and June are prime times for migratory tarpon. |
+April, May and June are prime times for migratory tarpon.

-| Summer Months - The summer time can be so incredible for Tarpon fishing.
+The summer time can be so incredible for Tarpon fishing.
 In most of these descriptions, I state that there is no boat traffic in the summer, far less pressure on fish.
 This holds true for Tarpon fishing as well.
 Fish tend to be a bit smaller during this time but big fish are not uncommon.
 I catch big Tarpon on the flats until at least the last week of August almost every year.
 These are hungry and eat a fly incredibly well.
 Summer time is also well known for baby tarpon.
-Early morning depatures are a must.
+Early morning departures are a must.
 Schools of baby tarpon invade the flats at first light, rolling and eating any thing that swims in their path.
 Baby Tarpon are definitely one of my favorites.
 Most people think the word "baby" means tiny, 5 - 10 lbs.
 I consider baby tarpon 5 - 40lb range.
 You can see schools of 10 lbers in one area and half way down the flat there might be 50 lbers rolling around.
 The only draw back of the summer is, of course, the heat.
 On clam days, it can get pretty hot.
 Half day fishing trips are the norm.
 Leave the dock at 6:30 am and return by 11am or so BUT if the fishing stays good, we can stay longer.
 I usually fish smaller tarpon in the early morning and after that, I can be found poling the ocean side flats looking for big Tarpon or Permit.
 I wait until the best light of the day.
 SO please, DO NOT discard coming to the Keys this time of year.
-It is some of the best fishing of the year. |
+It is some of the best fishing of the year.

-| Winter Months - The winter time, to be honest, it is not the best time to fish for Tarpon.
+Winter Months - The winter time, to be honest, it is not the best time to fish for Tarpon.
 There are exceptions though.
 If the water temp gets above 75, I head up into the Everglades where Tarpon hang around the grass flats and in the deeper channels.
-If you get 3 or 4 days of good weather, the fishing can actually be pretty good. |
+If you get 3 or 4 days of good weather, the fishing can actually be pretty good.

 Fly Fishing for tarpon is my favorite

-thing to do.
 Personally, I think catching a tarpon on fly

 is the easiest of the "BIG THREE".
 The other two